HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-dam-custom-cert.md

 ## adding the PEM file as a secret

-To have your deployment and DAM to use the certificate, you must store it in the Kubernetes or OpenShift cluster as a secret.
+To have your deployment and DAM to use the certificate, you must store it in the Kubernetes cluster as a secret.

 The secret can be created using the following commands: